color-js/color.js/docs/performance.md

+---
+title: Advice for high performance tasks
+---
-# Using Color.js for performance sensitive tasks
+# Advice for high performance tasks

 Color.js should have good performance for most tasks, however it does support multiple ways of doing the same thing and not all of these ways have the same performance.